-One of the common problem for fresh investors and most investors face is in understanding about the stock market and shares.
-General population have a perspective that shares, securities, stocks and equities are different.
-In fact they all are same.
-Owning a share or a stock represents that a particular individual has a share of a company or corporation.
+One of the common problems for fresh investors and most investors face is in understanding about the stock market and shares.
+The general population has a perspective that shares, securities, stocks, and equities are different.
+In fact, they all are the same.
+Owning a share of a stock represents that a particular individual has a share of a company or corporation.
 He/she is capable of claiming the exact proportionate of assets and earnings as of the share he/she owns.

-How are shares floated from primary market to secondary market?
+How are shares floated from the primary market to the secondary market?

 Why Do Share Prices Fluctuate?

 Trading is performed at the exchanges.
 Investors and traders need to get access to the exchanges to execute their buy or sell order.
 A stockbroker acts middleman between the buyer and seller.
-As mentioned earlier, the process for price changes of a security here can also be explained by the laws of demand and supply.
-A buyer and a seller is require for the transaction of each security.
-When there are more available buyers for a specific stock than of the sellers, price of the security follow an uptrend pattern.
-On the other hand the reverse is observed when more available sellers are present.
+As mentioned earlier, the process for price changes of security here can also be explained by the laws of demand and supply.
+A buyer and a seller are required for the transaction of each security.
+When there are more available buyers for a specific stock than of the sellers, the price of the security follows an uptrend pattern.
+On the other hand, the reverse is observed when more available sellers are present.

 The bid price for a security is the price that a buyer has bid for or is willing to pay.
 Ask price represents the lowest price that a seller is asking for to sell the security.
 A trade is made when either the buyers ready to accept the asking price or the seller is ready to take the bid price.
 The bid price may rise when buyers surpass sellers and the buyers are willing to acquire the securities.
 In such a situation, the sellers may ask for a higher ask price taking advantage of the circumstances.
 On the contrary, if sellers outnumber buyers ask price may fall as buyers try to lower their bids.